 When users adopt successfully, they move through the flywheel and become regular users of your product.

 Regular users are the bread and butter of your user base.
-If your product was a coffee shop, these are the folks who’d have a usual order, carry a half-punched loyalty card, and know where the straws and stirrers are kept.
+Pretend your product was a coffee shop, Regulars are folks with usual orders, carry a half-punched loyalty card, and know exactly where you keep their favorite sweetener.

-These users are often searching for new ways to obtain value from your product, either through new use cases or through efficiencies that save them time on existing tasks.
+Regulars are often searching for new ways to obtain value from your product, either through new use cases or efficiencies that save them time on existing tasks.
 They’re interested in new features, updates, and continued education.
-Most regulars enjoy learning about advanced features and functionalities and about how they can extract more value from your product.
+Most Regulars enjoy learning about advanced features and functionalities and how they can extract more value from your product.

-Regulars are also likely curious about how your product will grow with them to address their evolving needs.
-This group of users is likely to have opinions about new directions for your product—integrations, use cases, features—and can be a valuable source of feedback.
+Regulars are curious about how your product will grow with them to address their evolving needs.
+This group of users is likely to have opinions about new direction for your product—integrations, use cases, features—and can be a valuable source of feedback.

-To keep these users healthy and maintain their enthusiasm for your product, remind your regulars that they’re important to you by offering them exclusive looks at new product features.
-Spend adequate time gathering and understanding their feedback and follow up with them to let them know how their feedback was used to improve your product.
+To keep Regulars enthusiastic about your product, remind them how important they are by offering them exclusive looks at new product features.
+Spend adequate time gathering and understanding their feedback, and follow up with them to let them know how their feedback was used to improve your product.

 Educational content is another great way to engage users at this stage of their journey.
 Try creating high-value content like a customer-exclusive webinar with a best practices showcase, the story of another user’s success, or even a deep dive into an advanced product feature.

-Don’t bombard regulars with too much communication, but do check up on them to make sure that they are having a delightful product experience—and find out how you can make it even better.
+Don’t bombard regulars with too much communication, but do check up on them to make sure they have a delightful product experience—then find out how you can make it even better.